Why do this problem?

 will help children become more familiar with factors and multiples.
 Moreover, beacuse a systematic approach is required in order to find all the lines, it will also help children to build up their resilience and perseverance skills.
 It will encourage learners to talk to each other, and it provides

 a good context in which to discuss different methods of approach.
 It has lots of scope for being opened out and extended through 'what if ...?' questions.
 It is also a great problem to enable learners to build resilience and work with each other to overcome any difficulties they might experience along the way.

-Once you have established the rules, you could set the challenge of finding lines of four with the $1$ to $25$ grid.
+Once you have established the rules, you could set the challenge of finding lines of four with the 1 to 25 grid.
 Children could use the interactivity or a copy of this sheet.
-Give them time to work in pairs without saying too much more and then bring them all together
+Give them time to work in pairs without saying too much more and then bring them all together for

 naturally, you may like to bring it up later in the lesson.